How to pick a subject to write about

 Many pitches we get aren't really pitches.
 They are just vast subject areas.

-"We want to write about why the concept of Domain Authority is misunderstood."
-Bang.
+Example: "We want to write about why the concept of Domain Authority is misunderstood."
+Yes please.
 Now that's an angle.
 Narrow.
 Tightly defined.
+The reader knows exactly what they are reading.

 Ideally your angle should be provocative and challenge the reader to change their mind about a subject.
 Do not, and we repeat do not, simply state the obvious.